SeaBoiii/seaboiii.github.io/novel/as-if-you-never-left/Chapter8.md

 ---
-title: Chapter 8 - As If You Never Left
 layout: chapter
 collection: chapters
 novel: as-if-you-never-left
 order: 8
+Title: Chapter 8 - As If You Never Left
 ---

 ## Chapter 8: As If You Never Left